 The massacre would have a long and dark legacy.
-The British Army insisted protesters had opened fire -- a false claim that wasn’t retracted until almost 40 years later.
-In the meantime, new recruits flocked to the IRA, deepening a sectarian conflict that would claim around 3,600 lives before a peace agreement was reached in 1998.
+The British army insisted protesters had opened fire — a false claim that wasn’t retracted until almost 40 years later.
+In the meantime, new recruits flocked to the IRA, deepening a sectarian conflict that would claim about 3,600 lives before a peace agreement was reached in 1998.

 “It hardened people’s hearts,” McCann said of Bloody Sunday.

 On Thursday, as Ireland and the world prepared to celebrate St. Patrick’s Day, those hardened hearts were tested again when prosecutors announced they would charge one of the soldiers who fired his weapon that day.
 Sixteen other former soldiers will face no action.